Impact on Brazil’s Economy

 The sugarcane industry – including cultivation, processing and refined products – represents an important segment of the Brazilian economy.

-- In 2012, the sugarcane sector contributes US$43.8 billion to Brazil’s gross domestic product (GDP) – equivalent to almost 2% of the entire Brazilian economy and higher than the GDP of a European country like Czech Republic (US$ 42.5 billion).
+- The sugarcane sector contributes to approximately US$40 billion to Brazil’s gross domestic product (GDP) – equivalent to almost 2% of the entire Brazilian economy and higher than the GDP of a European country like Czech Republic (US$ 42.5 billion).

 - When you add in the various suppliers and stakeholders who depend on Brazil’s sugarcane industry, the entire sugarcane agro-industrial system generates gross revenues totaling more than US$86 billion annually.

-- The sugarcane industry employs 1.09 million workers, according to 2011 data from the Ministry of Labor and Employment’s Annual Report of Social Information (RAIS).
+- The sugarcane industry employs 773,000 workers, according to the Ministry of Labor and Employment’s Annual Report of Social Information (RAIS).

 - Salaries for sugarcane industry workers are among the highest in Brazil’s agricultural sector, second only to wages in the soybean industry.